-North Star is a place of community for Latter-day Saints dealing with issues surrounding homosexual attraction who desire to live in harmony with the teachings of Jesus Christ and the doctrines and values of The Church of Jesus Christ of Latter-day Saints.
+North Star is a place of community for Latter-day Saints dealing with issues surrounding homosexual attraction and gender identity who desire to live in harmony with the teachings of Jesus Christ and the doctrines and values of The Church of Jesus Christ of Latter-day Saints.

-Homosexuality is a sensitive and complex issue that Church members and leaders alike are learning to face with increasing openness and candor.
+Homosexuality and gender dysphoria (i.e., transgender feelings) are sensitive and complex issues that Church members and leaders alike are learning to face with increasing openness and candor.
 For many, few issues of our time are proving to be as difficult to understand and to respond to in the way we at North Star believe God would have us respond: with balance of heartfelt compassion, unfeigned love, emotional sensitivity, open-mindedness, and uncompromising devotion to eternal principles and to our eternal identities and potential as His sons and daughters.

-In a world where the stories of those striving to live gospel standards become lost in the turbulent sea of sexual politics—scientific, social, and religious—and where secular perception is such that if you experience homosexual attraction, the only apparent way to live true to who you are is to pursue a homosexual relationship, we at North Star claim positive and balanced alternatives.
-We support and promote the choice to live in harmony with the doctrines and teachings of the Church concerning the eternal nature of sexual expression, marriage, and family.
+In a world where the stories of those striving to live gospel standards become lost in the turbulent sea of sexual and gender politics—scientific, social, and religious—and where secular perception is such that if you experience homosexual attraction, the only apparent way to live true to who you are is to pursue a homosexual relationship, and that if you experience gender dysphoria, the only apparent way to live true to who you are is to transition, we at North Star claim positive and balanced alternatives.
+We support and promote the choice to live in harmony with the doctrines and teachings of the Church concerning the eternal nature of gender, sexual expression, marriage, and family.

 And yet, we are a diverse group; our stories are individual and unique.
 We represent many ethnic and cultural backgrounds.
-Aside from our efforts to live the gospel and apply the atonement of Jesus Christ in our lives, we come from different places and perspectives concerning homosexuality.
-For some, homosexual attraction is largely a non-issue; others still struggle to find resolution.
+Aside from our efforts to live the gospel and apply the atonement of Jesus Christ in our lives, we come from different places and perspectives concerning homosexuality and gender dysphoria.
+For some, homosexual attraction or gender incongruence are largely a non-issue; others still struggle to find resolution.
 Some have never acted on their attractions or been involved in same-sex relationships; others have left the Church at one point and have since returned or are returning.
 Some are married; others are single.
-Some choose to self-identify as gay or lesbian; others don’t.
+Some choose to self-identify as gay or lesbian or transgender; others don’t.

 Despite our differences, we feel united in our faith and commitment to live true to the commandments of the Lord.
 Wherever you fall in this spectrum of experience or in your journey on the path of discipleship, you’ll find a safe place here.
 Welcome to North Star.